richardkentgates/mu-plugin_gap-creek-media/README.md

 ## Section A

-***_theme_version | plugin_version | plugin_theme_auto_updates_***
+***_theme_version | plugin_version_***

-The default WordPress Health Check returns warnings when updates are required for plugins and themes, and when autoupdates for themes and plugins are disabled, however this is a needless notice and is disabled in the following filter.
-Updates are run mannually by us to ensure everything continues to opperate properly and to resolve any issues that may arise; see sections C and D.
+The default WordPress Health Check returns warnings when updates are available for plugins and themes, however this is a needless notice and is disabled in the following filter.
+Updates are set to automatic; see sections C and D.

 ***_scheduled_events_***

 The default WordPress Health Check returns notices when scheduled actions are not taken on time.
 However, PHP does not run unless there is a request sent to the server so scheduled actions may be delayed during slow periods of web traffic.
 Once you see this warning the website has already initiated whatever scheduled actions were delayed because you loading the website initiated PHP to run, making this is an unnecessary notice.
-For these reasons, notices are disabled by the applicable filters.

-***_background_updates_***

-The default WordPress Health Check returns a notice that background updates are not opperationa.
-We manage updates to the website and underlying software mannually to ensure quick resolution should any issues arise.
 For these reasons, notices are disabled by the applicable filters.

 ***_persistent_object_cache | page_cache_***